 The organization within NTT’s Security Holdings responsible for , threat research, vulnerability tracking and the development, aggregation and curation of threat intelligence.

-Integrations provide the mechanism to ingest telemetry (in other words logs) into Samurai XDR.
+Integrations provide the mechanism to ingest telemetry (in other words logs and data) into the Samurai platform.

 Managed Detection and Response (MDR):

 Samurai Managed Detection and Response is a service that utilizes security alerts along with relevant contextual information identified by the Samurai platform.
 This information is analyzed by a skilled Security Analyst, who engages in threat hunting and validation activities to verify the threat, its impact, and to identify additional information associated with a potential breach.
 Once the threat is validated, the Security Analyst creates a detailed Security Incident Report for the Client and executes response actions as required.